Good and Bad Passwords How-To

 the transformations that John the Ripper can perform.

-Crack has the same capabilities.
+Crack has the same capabilities as do several other

 - Append or prepend defined characters to a word.